Our expert staff have experience and knowledge in all aspects of physiotherapy and sports injury management.

 Natalie began her training in Reflexology in 1991 and has since gone on to study several different forms of soft tissue therapy including Remedial/Deep tissue massage and Lymphatic drainage therapy.
 She has over twenty years experience as a Remedial Massage Therapist and is passionate about helping her patients with pain management, stress relief and muscle tension.
 She believes in only doing what is appropriate for the best outcome.

 Natalie works closely with our Physiotherapy staff in the management of their patients conditions if they feel they extend beyond the realm of Remedial Massage.

 Tracy Kent-Jones - BSc hons, M.PHC

 After a career in the IT industry that had her travelling the world, Tracy moved into healthcare several years ago.
 Her position as the Practice Manager at Square One follows a busy role at a local GP practice.
-Tracy is a NSW Justice of the Peace and is also studying for a Master of Primary Healthcare Management at UTS.
-This allows her just enough time to spend with her family, including two spoilt Labradors and to pursue her passion for cooking
+Tracy is a NSW Justice of the Peace and has recently completed a Master of Primary Healthcare Management at UTS.
+Her spare time is spent with her family, including a very spoilt Labrador and pursuing her passion for cooking.

 Sam completed her Certificate in Health Administration III in Victoria during June 2016.
 Having grown up in NZ, she then moved to Sydney with her husband in July, and is now settling into the Sydney lifestyle.
 Sam was a professional nanny for eight years but was looking for a new challenge and change in career which led her to SquareOne.